Create a Halloween candy holder paper craft in under an hour. Use Cricut SVGs to make fun, spooky treat boxes for parties or trick-or-treating.

 When you cut the gray cardstock, don't forget to add the pen for the lettering on the gravestone.

-To make the gravestone look old and dirty, use a black ink pad to ink the edges and smear over the top.
+Use a black ink pad to ink the edges and smear over the top of the gravestone pieces to make them look old and dirty.

-Using a bone folder, fold all of the score lines inward.
+Use a bone folder to fold in on all of the score lines.

-Apply adhesive foam dots to the back of the gray gravestone pieces.
+Apply adhesive foam dots to the back of the gray gravestone pieces and then place them in the same-sized rectangle.

-Explaining the assembly is a bit difficult.
-If you are confused by what I am saying, I recommend you watch the tutorial video below.
+Explaining the rest of the assembly is a bit difficult.
+If you are confused by what I am saying, I recommend you watch the tutorial video above.

 Before you apply adhesive, take a look at the box and figure out exactly how it assembles.

-Apply double-sided adhesive to the three center tabs, and in the very top corners of the small rectangle bottom.
+Apply double-sided adhesive to the three center tabs and to the very top corners of the small rectangle's bottom.

 I did not put glue on the top tabs so the box could be refillable.

-Lining up the scoreline in the tab with the side of the box.
+Line up the scoreline with the tab on the side of the box to complete it.

 Fill the candy dispenser with the bone candy, and close the box by tucking the lid tabs inside the box.